FabricMC/fabric-docs/develop/loom/index.md

 - For each MavenPublication (from the `maven-publish` plugin):
 - Manually appends dependencies to the POM for mod-augmented dependency configurations, provided the dependency configuration has a Maven scope.

 All run configurations have the run directory `${projectDir}/run` and the VM argument `-Dfabric.development=true`.
-The main classes for run configurations is usually defined by a `fabric-installer.json` file in the root of Fabric Loader's JAR file when it is included as a mod dependency, but the file can be defined by any mod dependency.
-If no such file is found, the main classes defaults to `net.fabricmc.loader.launch.knot.KnotClient` and `net.fabricmc.loader.launch.knot.KnotServer`.
+The main classes for run configurations are usually defined by a `fabric-installer.json` file in the root of Fabric Loader's JAR file when it is included as a mod dependency, but the file can be defined by any mod dependency.
+If no such file is found, the main classes default to `net.fabricmc.loader.launch.knot.KnotClient` and `net.fabricmc.loader.launch.knot.KnotServer`.